elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

         - TEXT
         - Extended Unique Identifier for uniquely identifying the Resource within this COCO Device.
 The same Resource EUI can exist on two different COCO Devices, so the Unique Device Identifier (Device ID) must be used in combination with Resource EUI to uniquely identify a Resource across the entire COCONet.

+      * - CAPABILITY_ID
+        - X
+        -
+        - INT
+        - Unique Identifier of the supported Capability of the Resource

       * - RESOURCE_CAPABILITY_INFO
         -
         -